gitaar9/DL_GROUP/README.md

-# DL_GROUP
-Composer prediction based on midi files
+# Composer prediction based on midi files

 converter.py:
 This file reads in the midi files and stores them in npy files that can be easily read in while training a network.